Table of content

 14 - Create descriptive links

-Even if a link appears as a big shiny button, it is crucial to use the
+Even if a link looks like a big shiny button, it’s crucial to use the <a> element when coding it.

 Example: Article about Web Accessibility (opens in new tab)